microsoft/FeatureManagement-Dotnet/README.md

 ### Filter Alias Attribute

 When a feature filter is registered to be used for a feature flag, the alias used in configuration is the name of the feature filter type with the _Filter_ suffix, if any, removed.
-For example `MyCriteriaFilter` would be referred to as _MyCriteria_ in configuration.
+For example, `MyCriteriaFilter` would be referred to as _MyCriteria_ in configuration.

 ``` JavaScript
 "MyFeature": {